-As of 2010, there were 951 housing units in Weesaw Township.
-This represented only 1.5% of the total housing stock in Berrien County and is consistent with population data (the population of the Township amounted to 1.2% of the County's population).
-A large majority, 85.6%, of the housing units in the Township were owner-occupied, as compared to 71.5% in the County.
+As of 2020, there were 930 housing units in Weesaw Township.
+This represented only 1.2% of the total housing stock in Berrien County and is consistent with population data (the population of the Township amounted to 1.2% of the County's population).
+A large majority, 85.2%, of the housing units in the Township were owner-occupied, as compared to 72.2% in the County.
 Rural areas generally tend to have higher owner-occupancy rates, while rental units are usually more prevalent in urban areas.
 In addition, the Township does not have the Lake Michigan shoreline which attracts more seasonal residents.
-According to the 2010 US Census, 16% of the housing units in Weesaw Township were vacant.
-However, almost half of those were, in fact, used as seasonal or recreational dwellings.
-The vacancy rate in Berrien County in 2010 was slightly higher at 18% with half of those units being used for recreational or seasonal purposes.
-The State of Michigan vacancy rate in 2010 was 14% with 5.8% of those being use for recreational or seasonal purposes
+According to the 2020 US Census, 17.4% of the housing units in Weesaw Township were vacant.
+The vacancy rate in Berrien County in 2020 was slightly lower at 16.7%.
+The State of Michigan vacancy rate in 2020 was 12%.